Jonosenior/toy_robot/README.md

 ## Notes

 * There are three classes:

-  ** **Application**.
+..* **Application**.
 Directs overall application logic, mainly: eliciting user input; converting the input into an instruction; checking the instruction is valid (and ignoring it if not) and applying the instruction.

-  ** **Table**.
+..* **Table**.
 Stores the dimensions of the table, whether location is valid (ie, if it lies on the table), and whether a given 'MOVE' command is possible.

-  ** **Robot**.
+..* **Robot**.
 Stores the current location and facing direction of the robot, and can edit either (by moving or turning).

 * The Table is initialized with a size array - the default is 5 * 5 but a manual size input will override this, which gives the flexibility of using different size tables.

 * The Robot is initialized with an options hash (which reduces the dependency on fixed-order arguments, a trick from Sandi Metz's POODR).

 * The app stores the x,y co-ordinates like so: [x, y].
 I considered using a more descriptive hash, like this `location = { x-coordinate: 1, y-coordinate: 2 }` but decided this would be overly fussy since ordered pairs (x,y) are the norm for Cartesian coordinate system.

+* I've added an 'EXIT' command (not required by the specs), so the user can gracefully exit the program.

+* Since the input comes from standard input, there are also input validations so the app won't crash if, for example, the user inputs a nonsense command like 'PLACE f,g,EAST'.
+This is also tested for.

 ## Task